-Cavity and core are used in the injection molding process, where the concave part of the mold is the cavity and the convex part is the core.
-The cavity and core are used in pairs, with the cavity also referred to as the female mold and the core as the male mold.
+core and cavity are used in the injection molding process, where the concave part of the mold is the cavity and the convex part is the core.
+The core and cavity in mould are used in pairs, with the cavity also referred to as the female mold and the core as the male mold.

 A core is a preformed, bonded, sand insert placed into the mold to shape the interior of a casting or a part of the casting that cannot be shaped by the pattern.
 Cores are frequently used to create hollow sections or cavities in a casting.